mathtechorg/mathtechorg.github.io/_pages/workshops/mathtech2025.md

 Sessions on Monday and Wednesday will consist of tutorials on

-- Creating a new pretext project for course materials using GitHub Codespaces.
+- Creating a new PreTeXt project for course materials using only your web browser.
 - Writing course content in PreTeXt and building to web and print formats.
 - Creating activities (worksheets).
 - Strategies to include course content in your LMS.